lebbex/LXON/README.md

 Also, the following are trademarks/names of their owner and are NOT licensed to you: "Lebbex", "LXON", all logos, the name "Nicholas Jasper Birla-Eliade".

-This briefing is to ensure you read it, although you HAVE to read the notice.
+This briefing is to ensure you got the message, although you HAVE to read the notice.
 Go do it now if it isn't already done.

 ## Goals